 I find it quite hard to categorise myself as an academic.
 Having done translation and interpreting studies, Japanese studies / area studies and international relations at BA, MA and DPhil levels respectively, my present research could be described as Japanese Studies with an anthropological focus.
 I conduct interdisciplinary work on a wide range of topics blending the English- and Japanese-language literatures with extensive fieldwork mostly in rural areas that is possible by being based here in Japan.

 The topics of my publications, therefore, are very varied.
 My DPhil work and first book Rethinking Japan’s Identity and International Role – An Intercultural Perspective was an analysis of Japan’s historical and cultural evolution since the mid-19th century.
 I have since published on regional revitalization and contemporary art, the practice and transmission of a variety of traditions in rural Japan, mostly intangible cultural property, such as festivals, Shinto dance and theatre, bullfighting and the like.
 Recently, I have been examining the motives, narratives and experiences of disaster volunteers in Northeast Japan since 2011.
-I have fieldwork experience in Niigata, Kagawa, Shimane, Miyagi and Iwate Prefecture.
+I have fieldwork experience in Niigata, Kagawa, Tokushima, Shimane, Miyagi, Iwate Prefecture and Hokkaido.